MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 1. Create a [new file](#creating-and-editing-scripts) (or add to an existing one)
 1. Create a new [Component class](#component-class)
 1. [Attach the Component](#attaching-components-to-entities) to an entity (or many entities)
-1. Add [property definitions](#component-properties) that will appear in the property panel
+1. Add [property definitions](#component-properties) that will appear in the Properties panel
 1. Connect code to run when [system (or user) events occur](#events-sending-and-receiving)

 The steps above are the "main path" but there are also many more parts of scripting: